jdesbonnet/zifon_pt5000/README.md

 ## Summary of findings

 ### Radio settings
 The radio protocol is based on the nRF24L01+ radio module (it's actually a Si24R1 which is a clone).
 It defaults to frequency channel 80 (2.480GHz).
-The address is 5 byte address 0x52560c0702 (transmitted as little endian with 0x02 first).
-Symbol rate is 1Mbps, packet payload length 16 bytes (excluding 9 bit header).
+The 5 byte address is 0x52560c0702 (transmitted as little endian with 0x02 first).
+The symbol rate is 1Mbps, packet payload length is 16 bytes (excluding 9 bit header).
 2 byte checksums are used.

 ### Packet payload